Tips to prevent holiday stress and depression

 Living in Recovery and Avoiding Relapse during the Holidays

 The holiday season can be a joyous time, but for those in recovery, it can also be a minefield.
 High expectations, overcommitment, and fatigue can lead to heightened emotions and mood swings.
 Travel and busy schedules increase stress.
 You might be away from your support network and routines, enhancing a feeling of isolation.
 Holiday customs, memories, and events associated with alcohol or other drug use may tug at you.
 But there are ways to prepare for this high-risk season and safeguard the greatest gift you ever gave yourself and those you love: your sobriety.

 - Plan your support system ahead of time.

 Prepare a plan to support and protect your sobriety ahead of key holiday events, whether at work or leisure.
 This may mean going to a Twelve Step meeting before or after the event, attending the occasion with your sponsor or a friend in recovery, and making sure you can leave at any time and are not dependent on someone else for transportation.
 It can also include “bookending” the event with planned before-and-after telephone calls to someone in recovery.
 Limit time in stressful situations or around difficult people and always have an escape plan.
 Setting up support meetings ahead of time is “money in the bank.”
 Relapse prevention is about planning . . . recovery planning.

 - Understand the emotional complexity of “the holidays.”

-Remember, the disease of addiction is as powerful the day after a holiday as it is the day before.
+Remember, substance abuse problems can be as powerful the day after a holiday as it is the day before.

 - Focus on others.